 Basic loss per share of common stock is computed by dividing the Company's net loss attributed to common stockholders (adjusted for preferred stock dividends declared or accumulated) by the weighted average number of shares of common stock outstanding during the period.
 Convertible preferred stock, which are participating securities because they share in a pro rata basis any dividends declared on common stock but because they do not have the obligation to share in the loss of the Company, are excluded from the calculation of basic net loss per share.
 Diluted loss per share reflects the effect on weighted average shares outstanding of the number of additional shares outstanding if potentially dilutive instruments, if any, were converted into common stock using the treasury stock method or as-converted method as appropriate.
-The computation of diluted loss per share does not include dilutive instruments in the weighted average shares outstanding, as they would be anti-dilutive.
-The Company's dilutive instruments or participating securities as of September 30, 2023 include convertible preferred stock, common stock warrants and RSUs issued for services.
+The company's of dilutive instruments or participating securities as of September 30, 2023 include convertible preferred stock, common stock warrants and RSUs issued for services.
 The Company's dilutive instruments or participating securities as of December 31, 2022 include convertible preferred stock, convertible promissory notes, common stock warrants and RSUs issued for services.
 If the entire liquidation preference of the Convertible Preferred Stock (as defined in Note 13) was converted at its conversion price as of September 30, 2023, the Company would issue approximately 1.1 million shares of Common Stock.
-As of September 30, 2023, Common Stock warrants outstanding were49,120,642 with a weighted average strike price of \$0.58 and total RSUs outstanding were 6,422,632.
+As of September 30, 2023, Common Stock warrants outstanding were 49,120,642 with a weighted average strike price of \$0.58 and total RSUs outstanding were 6,422,632.